MichaelHYJiang/csci566-Ocean-s-Five/README.md

 ### Approach1 Add Batch Size

 Baseline updates loss for one sample in an epoch (SGD).
 We modify network and train process to make the code suitable for mini-batch gradient descent.
 Due to the memory limitation, we only test batch size <= 23.
+Mini-batch gradient descent converges to a smaller noise ball compared to SGD.

 **Results**